reiver/article-20250227/README.md

 And, once again some people wondered — how is it possible that Bluesky, a decentralized social-media network, is able to censor or moderate anyone or anything off of the whole network?
 Shouldn't decentralization make this form of censorship impossible?
+Is Bluesky actually _decentralized_, as they claim‽
+Or is Bluesky just Twitter 2.0 — and every bit as _centralized_ as they were‽

 In many ways, Bluesky has been stuck _betweeen a rock and a hard place_ when it comes to moderation —